 Length of pull is 14in shorter than average stocks – this being a traditional Baikal feature.
 The drop from the top of the comb is 1¾in to 2¾in at the heel.
 The sweep at the front of the comb has a flattened shape, giving an unorthodox but modern appearance.
 This is the only area where the old stock with its slim comb looked more appealing.

-You do not buy a Baikal for fancy stockwork but for the quality of the steel parts.
+Shooters buy a Baikal for the quality of its steel parts rather than a fancy stock.
 The Russians have for many years been excellent metallurgists.

 One of the features of the Baikal 12-bore is the chromed bores.
 On this gun they are stamped at 18.4mm.
 Both measure 0.727in with the bore comparator, which puts them in the middle of the proof site range.